microsoft/LightGBM/docs/gcc-Tips.rst

 .. image:: ./_static/images/gcc-chart.png
    :align: center
    :target: ./_static/images/gcc-chart.png
-   :alt: this picture is a rendition of first where y-axis is cost and x-axis is number of threads comparing the four algorithms
+   :alt: a grid of vertical bar charts comparing run time for different combinations of max depth, compiler flags, and number of threads.
+The charts show that for shallow trees, using more threads is always expected to provide some reduction in run time.
+But for deeper trees (max depth greater than 10), using a value of num threads that is too high can actually result in slower training.

 .. image:: ./_static/images/gcc-comparison-1.png
    :align: center
    :target: ./_static/images/gcc-comparison-1.png
-   :alt: a bar chart comapring Light G.B.M performance versus compilation flags which is maximum at depth 8 with Light G.B.M version 2, flag O 3
+   :alt: a horizontal bar chart comparing Light G B M performance versus compilation flags.
+For most settings of max depth, best performance was achieved with flags dash O 3, dash M T U N E equals native.

 .. image:: ./_static/images/gcc-comparison-2.png
    :align: center
    :target: ./_static/images/gcc-comparison-2.png
-   :alt: a bar chart comapring Light G.B.M cumulative performance versus compilation flags which is maximum at depth 8 with Light G.B.M version 2, flag O 3
+   :alt: a set of 4 vertical bar charts comparing Light G B M performance versus compilation flags.
+For most settings of max depth, best performance was achieved with flags dash O 3, dash M T U N E equals native.

 .. image:: ./_static/images/gcc-meetup-1.png
    :align: center
    :target: ./_static/images/gcc-meetup-1.png
-   :alt: comparison of cumulative speed versus the slowest algorithm at various depths with v-2, O-3 remaining constant almost in all cases
+   :alt: grid of line charts showing the relative speed of training for different combinations of max depth, number of threads, and compilation flags.
+The grid shows that for models with max depth greater than 5, compiling Light G B M with default compiler flags produces faster training time than any of the customizations explored.

 .. image:: ./_static/images/gcc-meetup-2.png
    :align: center